ARMmbed/mbed-os-5-docs/docs/reference/technology/connectivity/connectivity.md

 ### NB-IoT cellular

 Non-IP Data Delivery (NIDD) is a new feature for communication over NB-IoT.
 It is enabled by Control Plane cellular IoT EPS optimization, to provide improved support for small data transfer.
-It does this by transporting user data over the control channel, thus reducing the total number of control plane messages when handling a short data transaction.
+It transports user data over the control channel, thus reducing the total number of control plane messages when handling a short data transaction.

 To learn how to use this feature with Mbed OS, please refer to [CellularNonIPSocket](../apis/non-ip-cellular-socket.html).